Graphical functions and single-valued multiple polylogarithms: Graphical functions

 \end{ex}

-2ex \begin{remark} Primitive constructible $n$ loop periods are in $\sH^\sv(\ZZ)_{2n-3}$.
-The crucial assumption in theorem \ref{appendthm} is (\ref{decomposition}) which is needed to prove the invertibility of the $\partial_z\partial_\zz$ operator in the space of graphical functions.
-For constructible graphs with subdivergences (\ref{decomposition}) is in general violated which results in an ambiguity in the integral (reflecting the renormalization scheme dependence of the period).
-It is possible to prove that primitive constructible graphs fulfill (\ref{decomposition}):

-In the process of constructing the graph---up to swapping the labels $0$ and $1$---one of the five completed primitive graphs in figure 14 occur after we have appended the edge connected to $z$.
-In the following situations (and only in these) an integrand is generated that is not compatible with (\ref{decomposition}).

-In the second graph an edge has to be appended to $\infty$.
-To do so we first swap $z$ and $\infty$ and simultaneously swap $0$ and $1$.
-We obtain a factor of $|z-1|^{-4}$ if the constructible graph has an edge that connects the vertices $z$ and $1$ (after the swap).
-Because the completed graph is 4-regular we have four edges that cut the graph: the two edges leading into $0$ and $\infty$ (after the swap) and the two edges leading out of $z$ and $1$.
-A non-trivial four edge cut is equivalent to the graph having a subdivergence.
-An analogous situation arises if $0$ and $1$ are interchanged leading to a subdivergent factor of $|z|^{-4}$.

-In the third graph we may have to swap $z$ and $1$ and simultaneously $\infty$ and $0$ to append an edge to $1$.
-If thereafter the graph has an edge connecting $z$ and $\infty$ this edge will be invisible in the graphical function and we obtain a trivial denominator $1$ (which is not compatible with (\ref{decomposition})).
-This again leads to a graph with a subdivergence.
-The same situation arises if $0$ and $1$ are interchanged.

-Appending an edge to any of the vertices of graph one, or (without restriction by choice of order) to the rightmost vertex in graphs four and five always lead to (\ref{decomposition}).

-The assumption that $f^{(1)}_{\Gamma_i}$ is real-analytic in $\CC\backslash\{0,1\}$ in theorem \ref{appendthm} can be deduced from general arguments which we did not pursue in this article.
-The $\sC^{(1)}_{1,1}$ behavior of $f^{(1)}_{\Gamma_i}$ at $0$, $1$, $\infty$ reflects the fact that $\Gamma_i$ is a subgraph of a primitive graph.
-Finally, by analysing all cases that arise from the five graphs in figure 14 one can show that the assumption in (\ref{2dintstab}) that $f$ has denominators of maximum degree two will always be fulfilled. \end{remark}
+\begin{remark} It can be proved by analyzing equation (\ref{decomposition}) in all possible situations that constructible graphical functions are in $\sB^{0\sv}$.
+Because for the proof one also needs (G3) in lemma \ref{prop123} which is beyond the scope of this article we refer the reader to \cite{PropGF}.

+As a consequence one can also prove that primitive constructible $n$ loop periods are in $\sH^\sv(\ZZ)_{2n-3}$.
+In \cite{BrFeyn} it was shown that uncompleted Feynman graphs with `vertex-width' $\leq3$ give MZV periods.
+The completion of a Feynman graph with vertex-width $\leq3$ has vertex-width $\leq4$.
+Because graphs with vertex-width $\leq4$ are constructible we obtain the stronger result that completed Feynman graphs with vertex width $\leq4$ have periods of maximum weight in $\sH^\sv(\ZZ)$.
+It is easy to show that those graphs are always `$K_5$-descendants' defined in \cite{SchnetzCensus}. \end{remark}

 Note that beginning at six loops there exist periods in $\phi^4$ theory which are MZVs but not in $\sH^\sv(\ZZ)$.
-For $P_{6,3}$ and $P_{6,4}$ in \cite{SchnetzCensus} the above method delivers decompositions of three or four factors which leads to denominators $(z-\zz)^k$.
-These denominators demand the inclusion of differential forms $\dd z/(z-\zz)$ and $\dd\zz/(z-\zz)$, see \cite{zbarz}.
+Integration of $P_{6,3}$ or $P_{6,4}$ in \cite{SchnetzCensus} using graphical functions inevitably leads to the problem of finding single-valued primitives of iterated integrals with differential forms $\dd z/(z-\zz)$ or $\dd\zz/(z-\zz)$ (see example \ref{zbarzexample}).
+The periods $P_{6,3}$ and $P_{6,4}$ can be calculated with \cite{Hyperlogproc}.